 Super Authorisers!
 It is possible to set up one user who can authorise any order.

-That completes this blog on ‘Authorisation of Purchase Orders in Sage 200’, hopefully you learnt something new today!
+That completes this blog on ‘Authorisation of Purchase Orders in Sage 200’, hopefully, you learned something new today!

 Kate is a self proclaimed Data Nerd!
 A specialist in Business Intelligence, she loves creating reports and dashboards the help solve problems.
 Outside of work, Kate can usually be found on the football pitch.